AllenNeuralDynamics/openscope-community-predictive-processing/docs/stimuli/generic-oddball.md

 2. **`generic_oddball.bonsai`**: Bonsai workflow that reads CSV files and presents stimuli according to the specified parameters

 This separation allows for:
-- **Reproducible experiments**: Exact stimulus sequences can be saved and repeated
+- **Reproducible experiments**: Exact stimulus sequences can be reproduced using logged random seeds
+- **Unique sessions**: Each session generates a unique stimulus sequence to avoid habituation effects
 - **Flexible parameter control**: All stimulus properties can be precisely specified
 - **Complex experimental designs**: Multiple sensory contexts can be run with the same underlying infrastructure
-- **Easy variant generation**: Multiple shuffled versions of experiments can be created
-- **Custom experiment loading**: Previously saved CSV files can be loaded and reused for exact replication of experimental conditions
+- **Integrated workflow**: The experimental launcher automatically generates stimulus tables on-the-fly

 ## Script Locations